prabhasp/formhub.R/examples/Good_Eats_Example.rmd

 A simple example using formhub.R -- good eats
 ========================================================

-formhub.R makes is easy to download and work with datasets on formhub.R.
+formhub.R makes is easy to download and work with datasets on [formhub](http://formhub.org).
 After downloading, formhub.R post-processes your dataset to convert the different columns to the correct type, which it derives from the `type` you specified during the creation of your XLSform.

 Let us illustrate this with a simple example: